aiMonster/Garmin-Contrast-Shower/README.md

 - Smart plans (e.g. if whole week without missing, switch to the second cycles regime)
 - Configure first cycle type
 - Refactor code
+- Add the possibility to set a single cycle and use only COLD type for Cold Shower

 # Local set up